AdobeDocs/commerce-merchant-services.en/help/price-index/installation.md

     bin/magento saas:resync --feed=prices
     ```

+The Resync button on the Product Recommendations catalog sync dashboard will not run the new price feeds.
+Run the above indexers manually, as needed.
-LUMA users are required to install a module that provides LUMA compatibility.
+LUMA users can install a module that provides LUMA compatibility and disables the PHP core price indexer.

 ```bash
 composer require adobe-commerce/catalog-adapter